xlwings/xlwings-server/docs/integrations.md

 **Cons**:

-- Office.js doesn't support buttons on a worksheet to run Python code.
-You either have to use buttons on the ribbon or on the task pane.
-As a workaround, you could style a cell like a button and run the code when the cell is clicked.
-- Setting up a local development environment for the first time is slightly harder as you need local TLS certificates to run the server on https instead of http.
+- Setting up a local development environment for the first time is slightly harder as you need development certificates to run the server on https instead of http.
+You could, however, use a cloud-based IDE such as GitHub codespaces that doesn't require this step.

 ## VBA